Pseudo-Euclidean space: Application

 Suppose a pseudo-Euclidean space has two vectors, with non-zero quadratic forms, spanning a plane in the space.
 If the vectors have the same sign for their quadratic forms, the restriction of the spatial-form to the plane will be a definite quadratic form.
 In the other case the restriction yields an isotropic quadratic form.
-By rescaling axes, if necessary, the form becomes $x^2 - y^2$ and the plane is known as the hyperbolic plane in the theory of quadratic forms.
+By rescaling axes, if necessary, the form becomes x^{2} − y^{2} and the plane is known as the hyperbolic plane in the theory of quadratic forms.
 When the form is set to plus and minus one, the solution sets are a pair of conjugate hyperbolas.
 This pair of figures, described long ago by Apollonius of Perga, was used in 1908 to indicate time and distance units by Hermann Minkowski.

-The two planar cases give two theories of angle: the definite case corresponds to ciricular angle while the isotropic case yields hyperbolic angle.
+The two planar cases give two theories of angle: the definite case corresponds to circular angle while the isotropic case yields hyperbolic angle.
 Just as a rotation by a circular angle can be represented by group action of the circle group on the complex plane, so hyperbolic rotation results from group action of the unit hyperbola group on the plane of split-complex numbers.
 In the theory of special relativity the idea of speed is changed to rapidity, which is a hyperbolic angle.
 In the jargon of physics, a hyperbolic rotation is a Lorentz boost.

 The hyperbolic rotation does not conserve Euclidean distances, so it is not a Euclidean motion.
 Nevertheless, area is conserved, which is a Euclidean notion, so the geometry is pseudo-Euclidean but not Euclidean.